Wet age-related macular degeneration, or wet AMD, is a serious type of chronic eye condition that may lead to vision loss.

 As you age, the macula, a small portion of your eye located in the middle of your retina, may become damaged.
 The macula is important because it’s responsible for helping you see people, text, and objects clearly.
 It’s responsible for your central vision.
 Damage to the macula may occur in different ways.

 The more common type of macular degeneration is called dry AMD.
-This is caused by thinning of the macula, as well as a resulting protein growth.
+This is caused by the accumulation of material under the retina, which leads to the thinning of the macula.

-In about 10 percent of cases, dry AMD may progress and become wet AMD.
+In about 10% of cases, dry AMD may progress and become wet AMD.
 Wet AMD causes abnormal blood vessels to grow and leak beneath the retina, resulting in scarring of the macula.
 This is also called choroidal neovascularization (CNV).

 Read on to learn answers to some of the important questions you have about wet AMD-related vision loss so you can discuss this information with your eye doctor.